FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 When you make an attack, you can spend **2 SP** to attempt to disarm the target, forcing it to drop one item of your choice that it is holding.
 The target must make a Strength saving throw.
 On a failed save the target will the drop the specified object.
-The object lands 10 feet away from the target in a random direction (d6, direction is clockwise).
+The object lands 10 ft. away from the target in a random direction (d6, direction is clockwise).

 **Tripping Attack (Both)**: